tamzrod/modbus-replicator/docs/device_status_limits.md

 The following must **never** be added to the Replicator:

-- Hard-coded device limits
+* Hard-coded device limits
-- Soft “recommended maximums"
+* Soft “recommended maximums”
-- Scaling heuristics
+* Scaling heuristics
-- Automatic slot reassignment
+* Automatic slot reassignment
-- Capacity warnings
+* Capacity warnings
-- Policy-based enforcement
+* Policy-based enforcement

 All of the above are violations of responsibility boundaries.